-The immune system can be weakened by medical conditions, such as cancer and HIV/AIDS, and by certain medications, such as medications for organ transplants, cancer medications, and corticosteroids.
+The immune system can be weakened by medical conditions, such as cancer and HIV/AIDS, and by certain medications, such as medications for organ transplants, chemotherapy or radiation treatment, and corticosteroids.

 If you have a weakened immune system, you are at risk of flu complications because your immune system is not able to fight the flu and other infections that may occur as flu complications (such as pneumonia).
 The immune system is your body's defence against infections.
 When it is weakened, it is harder to fight the flu, which also tends to last longer in people with weakened immune systems.